coder3112/Mathematics-IA/non_affine.typ

   )
   mat(x;y;1)
   $
   However, we can actually simplify this slightly.
 We are looking for a transformation that changes perspective, i.e. a perspective transform.
 This is sufficient simply by having the coefficient $h_33$ be 1.
-(When it is a non-unitary value, it acts to translate bodies but that is obviously not needed here) *citation needed* So,
+(When it is a non-unitary value, it acts to translate bodies but that is obviously not needed here).
+So,
   $
   mat(X W; Y W; W;)
   =